cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Exceptional cases {#map-exceptions}

-Encodings may have have exceptional cases, i.e., values u = hash2base(alpha, ctr) on which the encoding is undefined.
+Encodings may have have exceptional cases, i.e., inputs u on which the encoding is undefined.
 These cases must be handled carefully, especially for constant-time implementations.